ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

 ```

 As the container image is a single large file, you end up doing a single large read from the work file system rather
-than lots of small reads of individual Python files,, this improves the performance of Python and reduces the
+than lots of small reads of individual Python files, this improves the performance of Python and reduces the
 detrimental impact on the wider file system performance for all users.

 We have pre-built a Singularity container with the Anaconda distribution in on